Area 1 Festival/Conference 2023 – Course Offerings

 704 Feel the Beat with Your Feet!
 Sessions F.3, S.3

 You might not think you can dance, but you already have many of the skills needed to make your body do what ringing bells can!
 Rhythm, timing, tempo changes and visual presentation are ingrained in your brain through rehearsals and months of practice…..so let’s take it to the next level and let your whole body express the music.
 We’ll use 2 pieces from our Festival repertoire to explore some simple dance steps, and who knows- you may step up to the table with a whole new sense of the music next time you play.
 No partner needed, no requirements here except a willingness to move and have fun!

 Come on over to our open space to explore different games and fun activities.
 We created this space so that you would be able to build in some fun visiting and/or networking time with other Area 1 HMA members.
 We encourage you to use this space whenever you wish in order to take some downtime, have some fun, and try new things.
 Offerings in the game room include but are not limited to: Crimes Against Handbells, Spoons, Otamatone Explorations, resting your tired legs on the comfy couches, socializing with friends, meeting new people, board games, Boomwhackers, decorating tee shirts, making handbell paintings, and whatever else we come up with!
-Come once, twice, or as much as you want-we can’t wait to see you there!
+If you wish to take your festival conference t-shirt to the next level?

 706 Bling Your Festival T-Shirt!
 Session F.3; See Game Room

 Allyson Printz, and Kathy Konkle